Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--head: The head node of the list.
+- head: The head node of the list.
--value: The value to be removed.
+- value: The value to be removed.

 ### Type Parameters
 - T: The type of values stored in the nodes.